sapreet-singh/web-chat/README.md

 - **Real-time messaging** using WebSocket connections
 - **Two-user limit** - only 2 people can chat at once
-- **Username customization** - users can change their display names
+- **Predefined usernames** - users are automatically assigned "Singh" and "Kaur"
+- **Enhanced timestamps** - shows time, date, and full timestamp on hover
 - **Typing indicators** - see when the other person is typing
 - **Connection status** - shows user count and connection state
 - **Responsive design** - works on desktop and mobile devices